 What is wireless charging?

-First things first: there usually is a wire, connecting the charging pad or mat to the mains (the exception would be if you were using a wireless power bank with its own battery).
-The wireless part of the equation is between the phone and the charger.
-But while it may not be truly wireless, being able to throw down your phone on top of a pad before you hop into bed is much more convenient than fumbling around for cables in the dark.
+First things first: there's usually a wire, connecting the charging pad or mat to the mains (the exception would be if you were using a wireless power bank with its own battery).
+The wireless part of the equation refers to the connection between phone and charger.
+But while it may not be technically wireless in the strictest sense, being able to dump your phone on a pad before you hop into bed is much more convenient than fumbling around for cables in the dark.

 The two devices need to be touching or within very close proximity, but the coils can be sealed within their respective devices.